JetBrains/kotlin-web-site/docs/topics/exceptions.md

 }

 fun exampleFunction(): String {
-    return fail() // This is allowed at compile time because Nothing is a subtype of String }
+    return fail() // This is allowed at compile time because Nothing is a subtype of String.
+// The compiler marks any code within this function as unreachable after this call.
+}

 fun main() {